-He offered unrivalled communication and motivational skills that helped him lead a nation through war.
-Churchill was a passionate and dedicated man who had a vision to better his country.
+He offered unrivaled communication and motivational skills that helped him lead a nation through war.
+Churchill was a passionate and dedicated man who had the vision to better his country.
 He was a courageous leader with a willingness to take action.

 Hillary Clinton Leadership Traits